Updated 29 August 2017

 iPhones are great unobtrusive tools for shooting video.
 But they’re not easy to hold steady.
 A case or clamp would be the first accessory I’d buy.

 I’ve tested three alternatives: the iOgrapher case for iPhone 6/6S (they also make cases for other iPhones, iPads and GoPros); the Ztylus Pistol Grip Kit, which I’ve been using for a while; and the Shoulderpod S1 clamp and H1 handle.
+(This has now been replaced by the S2, which includes the wooden handle and an improved strap).

 All three are easier to handhold than a bare iPhone, and have tripod sockets.